 In this image, you can see that I have fixed the retry attempts for download to 2.
 I also limited the bandwidth to 50KB/s.
 The desired file got interrupted after downloading 60%.
 The wget command tried to retrieve the file twice.
 After 2 failed attempts the downloading process stopped.

-Using the wget command with the -m/–mirror option, you can download a full website on your local machine.
+option, you can download a full website on your local machine.
 This is called mirroring a website.
 You will be able to browse the mirrored website remotely even when you are offline.
-In this example, I will mirror the linuxsimply website.
-To do so you can follow the steps below.
+In this example, I will mirror the Linuxsimply website.
+To do so you can follow the syntax below:

 wget --mirror -p --convert-links <website_URL>